benmosheron/CsvGnome/README.md

 ### Scripting

 Add custom functions to `Scripts\functions.lua` to allow them to be used in components of fields.
-Lua functions must take a single input parameter "i", which will be passed the zero-based row number.
+Lua functions must take a single input parameter "args". args has the following properties available:
+* `args.i` which will be passed the zero-based row number (64 bit int).
+* `args.N` which will be passed the total number of rows to be written (32 bit int, not including the columns row).

 Functions must have the following method signature and format:
 ```
-function <function name>(i)
+function <function name>(args)
   <function body>
   return <any value>
 end